matthew-brett/pydagogue/rebase_without_tears.rst

        # You are now on the rebased other-branch
        git branch -D tmp-branch

-.. [#manpage-names] I'm using differnt names for the command options, compared to the ``git-rebase`` manpage.
+.. [#manpage-names] I'm using different names for the command options, compared to the ``git-rebase`` manpage.
 The manpage uses:

    * ``<newbase>`` for my ``<graft-point>``